colabobio/epidemica-website/_toplevel/1-privacy.md

 If you have privacy-related questions, please contact the University of Massachusetts Chan Medical School’s Office of Management at [privacyandcompliance@umassmed.edu](mailto:privacyandcompliance@umassmed.edu).

-For questions about about the app or research study, please contact Dr. Andres Colubri at [andres.colubri@umassmed.edu](mailto:andres.colubri@umassmed.edu).
+For questions about the app or research study, please contact Dr. Andres Colubri at [andres.colubri@umassmed.edu](mailto:andres.colubri@umassmed.edu).